volterraedge/terraform-provider-volterra/docs/resources/volterra_global_log_receiver.md

       secret_encoding_type = "secret_encoding_type"

-      // One of the arguments from this list "blindfold_secret_info vault_secret_info clear_secret_info wingman_secret_info" must be set
+      // One of the arguments from this list "clear_secret_info wingman_secret_info blindfold_secret_info vault_secret_info" must be set

-      vault_secret_info {
+      blindfold_secret_info {
-        key             = "key_pem"
+        decryption_provider = "value"
-        location        = "v1/data/vhost_key"
+        location            = "string:///U2VjcmV0SW5mb3JtYXRpb24="
-        provider        = "vault-vh-provider"
-        secret_encoding = "secret_encoding"
-        version         = "1"
+        store_provider      = "value"
       }
     }

-    // One of the arguments from this list "site endpoint" must be set site = "datadoghq.com"

-    // One of the arguments from this list "no_tls use_tls" must be set no_tls = true
+    // One of the arguments from this list "us eu" must be set eu = true
   }
 }